troclaux/notes/aws.md

     - the connection goes over the public internet, but the traffic is encrypted
     - the client device behaves as if it is part of the private network
   - site-to-site vpn: creates an encrypted connection between your on-premises network and your VPC over the public internet
-- direct connect (DX): dedicated private network connection between your on-premises, bypassing the public internet
+- direct connect (DX): dedicated private network connection between your on-premises infrastructure and aws
+  - bypasses the public internet
+  - cannot connect 2 VPCs
+  - reduces network latency
+  - increases bandwidth throughput

 ### transit gateway